Voice Search SEO: How to Optimize for Siri, Alexa, and Google Assistant in 2026

 Natural language keywords for voice search are 5 words or longer.
 They're full sentences.
 They're how people actually talk.

-Use Answer the Public - Enter your main keyword.
+Answer the Public.
+Enter your main keyword.
 It shows you every question people ask about that topic.
 Those are your voice search keywords.

-Check "People Also Ask" on Google - These are the exact questions people are asking.
+"People Also Ask" on Google.
+These are the exact questions people are asking.
 Answer them in your content.

-Think in questions - For every topic you cover, write out 5-10 questions someone might ask about it.
-Those are your target phrases.
+Think in questions.
+For every topic I cover, I write out 5-10 questions someone might ask about it.
+Those become my target phrases.

 Example for a locksmith: